nuxt-community/webpackmonitor-module/README.md

 This module automatically captures stats from each **Production** build into `.monitor/stats.json` file if there was any diff.

-You can use `yarn nuxt build --webpackmonitor` to launch monitor dashboard in your browser after build.
+You can use `npx nuxt build --webpackmonitor` or `yarn nuxt build --webpackmonitor` to launch monitor dashboard in your browser after build.

 ## Options